 France holds the Presidency of the Council until the end of June 2022.
-A first set of hearings takes place between 24 and 27 January.
+The hearings take place between 24 January and 4 February.

 On 24 January, MEPs pressed Franck Riester, Minister Delegate for Foreign Trade and Economic Attractiveness, to find out if member states have made any progress on the legislation on foreign subsidies and the recently presented anti-coercion tool.
 They also want to see progress on free trade agreements with Chile, and called for closer ties with Taiwan and support for Lithuania against China.

 Several MEPs said the discussion on an investment agreement with China should not be relaunched without the adoption of a regulation on a trade-based instrument against forced labour.
 Mr Riester added that the Presidency expects an agreement on the international procurement instrument during its tenure.